-- Combining proprietary Adaptive Waveform Inversion (AWITM) and generic Full Waveform Inversion (FWI) optimisation cost functions for robustness against cycle skipping without low frequencies in the field data (AWITM)
+- Combining proprietary Adaptive Waveform Inversion (AWITM) and generic Full Waveform Inversion (FWI) optimisation cost functions for robustness against cycle skipping without low frequencies in the field data

 Why use XWITM on the Cloud?

-- Register for the S-Cube Cloud SaaS cluster on Amazon Web Services (AWS) enables you to access the industry's leading Full Waveform Inversion algorithm on demand in a managed compute environment configured for wave equation velocity optimisation.
+The S-Cube Cloud hosted on Amazon Web Services (AWS) enables you to access the industry's leading Full Waveform Inversion algorithm on demand in a managed compute environment configured for data parallel wave equation velocity optimisation.
 It consists of the following components:

-- Parameterise a new job and view the computational load per shot
+- Parameterise a new job and view the computational workload per shot

 - Select the number of shots per iteration and number of iterations to run